 Adobe After Effects uses the video card for processing the following effects.

 - Brightness & Contrast

 - Lumetri Color

-In Adobe After Effects, an expensive video card will not be more effective than a mid-range one so the GTX 1060 will be more than adequate for processing all of these effects.
+In Adobe After Effects, an expensive video card will not be more effective than a mid-range one so the RTX 2070 will be more than adequate for processing all of these effects.

 Memory/RAM for Meeting Adobe After Effects Hardware Requirements

 After Effects temporarily stores all the data it processes in RAM or memory.
 For example, when compositing in After Effects, all the layers are stored in RAM.
 Since After Effects has to store data for every frame it is compositing, this takes up a lot of RAM.
 Of course, the amount of RAM depends on how complex any project you work on is.
 However even simple projects can take up a lot of RAM so 64GB is a good place to start.
 More complex projects will need 128GB of RAM.
-CPU’s like the 4-core i7 7700K can control up to 64GB of RAM so this is why it is better to get a 6-core or more CPU that can handle up to 128GB.
-Even though a 6-core CPU will be slightly slower in After Effects, the extra RAM will more than compensate.
+Intel’s 9 series CPU’s can control up to 64GB of RAM so this is why it is better to get a 10 series CPU that can handle up to 128GB.
+Even though a 10 series CPU will be slightly slower in After Effects, the extra RAM will more than compensate.